Hawkynt/Randomizer/Readme.md

       }
       ```

-    * **Linux**: Linux offers support for HRNGs through the virtual devices [`/dev/random` and `/dev/urandom`](https://en.wikipedia.org/wiki//dev/random), which include entropy from hardware sources.
+    * **Linux** offers support for HRNGs through the virtual devices [`/dev/random` and `/dev/urandom`](https://en.wikipedia.org/wiki//dev/random), which include entropy from hardware sources.
 Additionally, the [`getrandom()`](https://man7.org/linux/man-pages/man2/getrandom.2.html) system call can be used for this purpose.
 The `getrandom()` system call is recommended because it blocks until enough entropy is available, ensuring high-quality random numbers, especially useful during the early boot phase.

       Here’s an example in [Perl](https://en.wikipedia.org/wiki/Perl), using the virtual devices to generate a 64-Bit number: